cchudzicki-ocw-testing/11.255-spring-2021/content/pages/readings.md

 ---
 Avruch, Kevin (1998). *Culture and Conflict Resolution.* Washington, DC: United States Institute of Peace.
 ISBN: 9781878379825.

-Bazerman, Max H. and Margaret A. Neale (1992). *Negotiating Rationally.* New York: Simon & Schuster Inc. Pp. 1–64.
+Bazerman, Max H. and Margaret A. Neale (1992). *Negotiating Rationally.* New York: Simon & Schuster.
+ISBN: 9780029019856.

 Bowles, Hannah Riley.
 (2013).
 "Psychological Perspectives on Gender in Negotiation."
 In M. K. Ryan & N. R. Branscombe (Eds.), *The Sage Handbook of Gender and Psychology*.